JustAman62/web-music-control-skill/README.md

 * "Play before you go"
 * "Play the song before you go"
 * "Play songs by lewis capaldi"
-* "Play my car playlistr"
+* "Play my car playlist"
 * "Play the playlist car"
 * "Play before you go by lewis capaldi"
 * "Play the song before you go by lewis capaldi"